The Science of Color in Modern UI/UX Design

 Organic Minimalism

-Communicates calm, authenticity, and trust
+Used to communicate calm, authenticity, and trust

-Digital Lavender & Wellness
+Digital Lavender and Wellness

-Conveys calmness, balance, futuristic softness
+Used to convey calmness, balance, and futuristic softness

 Pro Tips for Real-World UI Projects